acm-uiuc/twilight-old/README.md

     sudo apt install repo

     ```
-2. Make a directory to house your merch work
+2. Make a directory to house your twilight work
     ```sh
     mkdir merch
     ```